marconetto/azadventures/chapter9/README.md

 **GitHub Pages: [Here](https://marconetto.github.io/azadventures/chapter9/)**

-The goal of this tutorial is to describe how to create a custom VM image from an existing VM, and provision a new VM from this custom image using CLI.
+The goal of this tutorial is to describe how to create a custom VM image from an existing VM, and provision a new VM from this custom image using CLI and Terraform.
+Here we cover the use of the Azure VM image gallery, which is created to host the VM images to be used in a subscription.
+We do not cover here the creation of VM images to be published in the Azure Marketplace.

 Content of this git folder:
 - [terra folder](https://github.com/marconetto/azadventures/tree/main/chapter9/terra): terraform scripts to provision VM with custom image